fbpatel/speech_recognition/README.md

-SpeechRecognition
+Speech Recognition
-Latest Version Development Status Supported Python Versions License Continuous Integration Test Results
+Downloads Latest Version Development Status Supported Python Versions License

-Library for performing speech recognition, with support for several engines and APIs, online and offline.
+Library for performing speech recognition with support for Google Speech Recognition, Wit.ai, IBM Speech to Text, and AT&T Speech to Text.

-Speech recognition engine/API support:

-    CMU Sphinx (works offline)
-    Google Speech Recognition
-    Google Cloud Speech API
-    Wit.ai
-    Microsoft Bing Voice Recognition
-    Houndify API
-    IBM Speech to Text
+Links:

+    PyPI
+    GitHub

 Quickstart: pip install SpeechRecognition.
 See the "Installing" section for more details.

 To quickly try it out, run python -m speech_recognition after installing.

-Project links:

-    PyPI
-    Source code
-    Issue tracker

-Library Reference

-The library reference documents every publicly accessible object in the library.
-This document is also included under reference/library-reference.rst.

-See Notes on using PocketSphinx for information about installing languages, compiling PocketSphinx, and building language packs from online resources.
-This document is also included under reference/pocketsphinx.rst.
+How to cite this library (APA style):

+    Zhang, A. (2016).
+Speech Recognition (Version 3.1) [Software].
+Available from https://github.com/Uberi/speech_recognition#readme.

+How to cite this library (Chicago style):

+    Zhang, Anthony.
+2016.
+Speech Recognition (version 3.1).

+Also check out the Python Baidu Yuyin API, which is based on an older version of this project, and adds support for Baidu Yuyin.
 Examples

-See the examples/ directory in the repository root for usage examples:
+See the examples/ directory for usage examples:

     Recognize speech input from the microphone
-    Transcribe an audio file
+    Transcribe a WAV audio file
-    Save audio data to an audio file
+    Save audio data to a WAV file
     Show extended recognition results
-    Calibrate the recognizer energy threshold for ambient noise levels (see recognizer_instance.energy_threshold for details) Listening to a microphone in the background Various other useful recognizer features
+    Calibrate the recognizer energy threshold for ambient noise levels (see recognizer_instance.energy_threshold for details) Listening to a microphone in the background

 Installing